vrushalipachchigar/Geometric-Outlook/README.md

 A static Webpage made by using Bootstrap and adding many new features and styling to make it look more attractive.

+I also used jQuery for applying basic fading effects that were difficult to achieve using CSS.

 ## 💻 Tools and Technologies:

 <p> <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" />